Was 'The Ricklantis Mixup' the best Rick & Morty episode ever?

 And many seem to think it’s one of the best episodes of animated TV ever:

 What do you think?
 Is it the best animation you’ve ever seen?
-How does it compare to the recently released fourth season of BoJack Horseman?
-Let us know your thoughts in the comments.
+How does it compare to the recently released fifth season of BoJack Horseman?
+Let us know your thoughts via social media.